 - nodejs20.x

 The code property points to your local ZIP file.
-The compatibleRuntimes property lists which Lambda runtimes can attach this layer; functions using other runtimes cannot reference it.
-Each deployment creates a new immutable layer version.
+The compatibleRuntimes property lists which Lambda runtimes can attach this layer.
+Each deployment creates a new immutable layer version that functions reference by ARN.

 Deploy a layer from S3 with multiple runtimes